 If your board is finding this time extra challenging, you’re not alone.
-Zoom-bombings, working from a cobbled-together “Rona rig” in an office that you now share with your spouse and kids, the list goes on.
+Zoom-bombings, working from a cobbled-together Rona rig in an office that you now share with your spouse and kids, the list goes on.

-Refer to your bylaws.
+Refer to your bylaws

 Your first step is to review your organization’s bylaws.
 Along with outlining the fundamentals, such as how often your board meets, the number of members required to establish a quorum, and the procedures for amending your bylaws, the current crisis is highlighting the need for bylaws to address the procedure and conditions for calling an emergency board meeting.

-Review your state’s law on emergency meeting provisions.
+Review your state’s law on emergency meeting provisions

 In the absence of guidance in your specific bylaws, you should consult the laws of your state.
-Most have specific provisions about emergency and contingency situations.
-In Arizona, Section 10-3303 of the Revised Statutes allows for a nonprofit’s board to take emergency measures if a quorum cannot be assembled because of “a local emergency, a state of emergency or a state of war emergency.
+Most have specific provisions for emergency and contingency situations.
+In Arizona, Section 10-3303 of the Revised Statutes allows for a nonprofit’s board to take emergency measures if a quorum cannot be assembled because of a local emergency, a state of emergency or a state of war emergency.

-Washington has similar, but slightly more far-reaching provisions; any “catastrophic event” that prevents a quorum can trigger emergency authority to enact emergency bylaws for meeting notice procedures, quorum requirements, and “designation of additional or substitute directors.”
+Washington has similar, but slightly more far-reaching provisions; any catastrophic event that prevents a quorum can trigger emergency authority to enact emergency bylaws for meeting notice procedures, quorum requirements, and designation of additional or substitute directors.

 If, after consulting your bylaws and relevant state law, your board is still unclear about your emergency meeting options, you might want to seek the help of legal counsel.
 Contentious decisions made under questionable emergency powers can cause problems later.